eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/configuration/cmake_options.rst

 CMake options
 #############

-*eProsima Fast DDS Monitor* provides numerous CMake options for changing the behavior and configuration of *Fast DDS Monitor*.
+*eProsima DDS Monitor* provides numerous CMake options for changing the behavior and configuration of *DDS Monitor*.
-These options allow the developer to enable/disable certain *Fast DDS Monitor* settings by defining these options to ``ON``/``OFF`` at the CMake execution, or set the required path to certain dependencies.
+These options allow the developer to enable/disable certain *DDS Monitor* settings by defining these options to ``ON``/``OFF`` at the CMake execution, or set the required path to certain dependencies.

 .. warning::
-    These options are only for developers who installed the *Fast DDS Monitor* following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.
+    These options are only for developers who installed the *DDS Monitor* following the compilation steps described in :ref:`developer_manual_installation_sources_linux`.

 .. list-table::